googleworkspace/google-chat-samples/node/webhook/README.md

-# Incoming webhook
+# Google Chat App Webhook

-Complete the steps described in the rest of this page, and in about fifteen minutes you'll have created a Google Chat app that sends messages to a Google Chat room.
+Please see related guide on how to [send messages to Google Chat with incoming webhooks](https://developers.google.com/chat/how-tos/webhooks).

 ## Step 1: Register the incoming webhook